Li Xin (Qin): Chu state

-Henceforth, Ying Zheng replaced Li and assigned Wang Jian the command of a 600,000-strong army in the following year as he had requested and ordered him to lead another attack on Chu.
+Henceforth, Ying Zheng replaced Li Xin and assigned Wang Jian the command of a 600,000-strong army with Li in the following year as he had requested and ordered him to lead another attack on Chu.
 High in morale after their victory in the previous year, the Chu forces were content to sit back and defend against what they expected to be a siege of Chu.
 In response, Wang Jian decided to lull the Chu garrisons into a false sense of security by appearing to idle in his fortifications while secretly training his troops to fight in Chu territory.
 After a year, a great portion of the Chu garrisons decided to disband and demobilize due to an apparent lack of action from the Qin.
 Wang Jian invaded at this point, having prepared for war the entire time, and overran Huaiyang and the diminished Chu forces.
 Chu was swept away by the momentum of the swift assault and could only sustain local guerrilla-style resistance until it was fully conquered with the capture of Shouchun and the death of its last leader, who was either Lord Changping or Fuchu depending on different accounts, in 223 BCE.
 Conflicting narratives of the battle in the Records of the Grand Historian state that Xiang Yan was either killed in action or committed suicide.
 Thus the state of Chu was brought to an end.
 In 222 BCE, the Qin army advanced southward and annexed the Wuyue region (covering present-day Zhejiang and Jiangsu provinces).